 I was going to go to the store, and now I am too lazy.

 I feel lazy right now, so I postponed going to the store.

 Everyone knows how maddening it feels to lose your wallet or car keys.
 It turns into a panic search as you proceed from one place to the next, scattering articles around the room until you eventually find yourself down on all fours squinting under the couch for the third time.
 How could E-prime help you find your wallet?
 Let’s examine the idea with this fun little example.

-Let’s say you and your partner start walking to the car.
-You reach back to check for you wallet and discover only an empty pocket.
-Looking toward your partner, you say “Wear is my wallet?”
+Let’s say you and your partner walk to the car.
+You reach back to check for your wallet and discover only an empty pocket.
+Looking toward your partner, you say “Where is my wallet?”
 They reply “It’s on the dresser.”
-You go back up to the bedroom and over to the dresser, but alas…NO WALLET.
+You go to the bedroom and to the dresser, but alas…NO WALLET.
 Thinking it must “Be on the dresser.”
 You don’t notice it next to the dresser in a basket.